-On August 25, 2004, the trust will issue the following classes of notes offered by this prospectus supplement:
+On October 20, 2004, the trust will issue the following classes of notes offered by this prospectus supplement:

-Class Principal Interest Rate Maturity Class A-1 Notes \$164,000,000 3-month LIBOR minus 0.01% April 27, 2009 Class A-2 Notes \$335,000,000 3-month LIBOR plus 0.02% July 25, 2013 Class A-3 Notes \$205,000,000 3-month LIBOR plus 0.09% July 27, 2015 Class A-4 Notes \$467,505,000 3-month LIBOR plus 0.14% January 27, 2020 Class B Notes \$ 67,530,000 3-month LIBOR plus 0.46% January 25, 2040
+Class Principal Interest Rate Maturity Class A-1 Notes \$278,000,000 3-month LIBOR minus 0.02% July 27, 2009 Class A-2 Notes \$566,000,000 3-month LIBOR plus 0.02% January 27, 2014 Class A-3 Notes \$391,509,870 3-month LIBOR plus 0.09% October 25, 2016 Class B Notes \$118,341,000 3-month LIBOR plus 0.37% January 25, 2040

-The trust will also issue two classes of reset rate notes, the class A-5 notes and the class A-6 notes, which are not being offered by this prospectus supplement.
+The trust will also issue eight classes of reset rate notes, the class A-4 notes, the class A-5A notes, the class A-6A notes, the class A-6B notes, the class A-7A notes, the class A-7B notes and the class A-8 notes, which are not being offered by this prospectus supplement.
 We are including information about the reset rate notes solely to provide a better understanding of the offered notes.

-The trust will make payments quarterly, beginning on October 25, 2004, primarily from collections on a pool of consolidation student loans.
-In general, the trust will pay principal allocable to the class A notes sequentially to the class A-1 through class A-6 notes, in that order, until paid in full.
-The class B notes will not receive principal until the stepdown date, which is scheduled to occur on the distribution date in July 2010.
+The trust will make payments quarterly, beginning on January 25, 2005, primarily from collections on a pool of consolidation student loans.
+In general, the trust will pay principal allocable to the class A notes sequentially to the class A-1 through class A-4 notes, in that order, until paid in full, then, pro rata, to the class A-5A notes and the class A-5B notes, until paid in full, then, pro rata, to the class A-6B notes, until paid in full, then, pro rata, to the class A-7B notes, until paid in full, and then to the class A-8 notes, until paid in full.
+The class B notes will not receive principal until the stepdown date, which is scheduled to occur on the distribution date in April 2010.
 The class B notes then will receive principal pro rata with the class A notes, as long as a trigger event is not in effect for the related distribution date.
 Interest on the class B notes will be subordinate to interest on the class A notes and principal on the class B notes will be subordinate to both principal and interest on the class A notes.

 We are offering the offered notes through the underwriters at the prices shown below, when and if issued.
-We have applied for a listing of the offered notes on the Luxembourg Stock Exchange.
+We have applied for a listing of the notes on the Luxembourg Stock Exchange.

-You should consider carefully the risk factors on page S-30 of this supplement and on page 17 of the prospectus.
+You should consider carefully the risk factors on page S-37 of this supplement and on page 17 of the prospectus.

 The notes are assetbacked securities issued by a trust.
-They are not obligations of SLM Corporation, the depositor, SLM Education Credit Finance Corporation, the administrator, the servicer or any of their affiliates.
+They are not obligations of SLM Corporation, the depositor, any seller of the loans to the depositor, the administrator, the servicer or any of their affiliates.